orbitdb/field-manual/05_Customizing_OrbitDB/00_Introduction.md

 notes and discuss them.

 ## What do you need to read to understand this chapter?
-It is not expected, that
+It is not expected that
-you have read all of this Field Manual, to understand this chapter.
+you have read all of this Field Manual to understand this chapter.

-But you should have read these documents, before reading this chapter:
+But you should have read these documents before reading this chapter:

 1. [The Tutorial](../01_Tutorial/00_Introduction.md)